ThirtySomething/DIY-NAS/README.md

 ## Purpose

 I replaced my Synology NAS with a DIY NAS.
 This is based on [OMV][OMV] and [Docker][Docker].
-I want to document this for myself - and anyone interestet in.
+I want to document this for myself - and anyone interested in.

 ## License